OCA/stock-logistics-barcode/barcodes_generator_abstract/readme/DESCRIPTION.rst

       internal code defined in your company).
     * automatically by a sequence, if you want to let Odoo increment a sequence (typical case of a customer number incrementation).
+    * automatically by many sequences, if you want to let Odoo increment a sequence (typical case of a customer number incrementation).
+Every sequence has the last number that it can generate.

 * Generate a barcode, based on the defined pattern and the barcode base